react-toolbox/react-toolbox/README.md

 ## Authors and Contributors

-The project is being initially developed and maintained by [Javier Velasco](http://javivelasco.com) and [Javier Jiménez](http://soyjavi.com) and the [contribution](https://github.com/react-toolbox/react-toolbox/graphs/contributors) is just getting warm.
+The project is being initially developed and maintained by [Javier Velasco](http://javivelasco.com) and [Javier Jiménez](http://soyjavi.com) and the [contribution scene](https://github.com/react-toolbox/react-toolbox/graphs/contributors) is just getting warm.
 We want to create reference components so any contribution is very welcome.

 ## License
 This project is licensed under the terms of the [MIT license](https://github.com/react-toolbox/react-toolbox/blob/master/LICENSE).